-Below is the schematic of how to drive relay with Arduino
+Below is the schematic of how to drive relay with Arduino.

 You may be confused about how to insert the relay into the bread board.
-As the picture below shows, you will have to bend one of the pins of the relay slightly then you can insert it into the bread board.
+As the picture below shows, you will have to bend one of the pins of the relay slightly then

-After wiring, please open the program in the code folder- Lesson 30 Relay and click UPLOAD to upload the program.
+After wiring, please open the program in the code folder- Lesson 25 Relay and click UPLOAD to upload the program.
 See Lesson 2 for details about program uploading if there are any errors.